 The classroom 12 hour driving course is provided in a relaxed seminar style format.
 This allows you to have direct contact with a certified instructor and have a forum to discuss topics with other students.
 The seminar style courses offers a highly social class with plenty of interaction among participants.

 We believe in educating our students.
 Our Instructors keep your attention and will arm you with information about traffic law and other important factors to help you stop receiving Traffic Tickets.
 Sorry, if you are looking for boring Videos, students will not get those here!
-One thing is guaranteed, students actually leave the 12 hour driving course with a different perspective about the driving environment, plus positive thoughts and techniques to avoid additional traffic violations.
+One thing is guaranteed, our students actually leave the 12 hour driving course with a different perspective about the driving environment, plus positive thoughts and techniques to avoid additional traffic violations.

-The total tuition for the Classroom 12 Hour Advanced Driver Improvement Course is $85.00.
+The total tuition for the Classroom 12 Hour Advanced Driver Improvement Course is $120.00.
 The tuition includes the course, classroom materials, all State of Florida fees, certificate processing and your certificate.
 Your original Completion Certificate (for the Court) and a copy is provided immediately at the end of the class.

 Enrollment and Completion in a 12 Hour Advanced Driver Improvement course is required for reinstatement of a Florida Driver's License per s.
 322.291, F.S.
 This includes requesting a Hardship License, to relieve a Points Suspension or for final release after an Habitual Traffic Offenders Revocation.

 Have you already had your drivers license suspended?
 In the case of a revoked license or points suspension, or if you are classified as an Habitual Traffic Offender, taking the 12 hour ADI course may allow you to apply for an interview and hearing with a DMV Administrative Review Officer to request a hardship license to drive to and from work.